 Below are examples of anemones I’ve seen living on Oregon’s exposed rocky intertidal.
-Compared to what you could find, it’s a limited sample, just the most obvious common forms I’ve been lucky enough to photograph on the shores I visit.
+Compared to what you could find, it’s a limited sample, just the most obvious common forms I’ve been lucky enough to find and photograph on the shores I visit without committing too much disturbance.
 The photos are from northern Oregon unless noted.
 Organization-wise, I follow Lamb and Hanby (2005).
-I refer to WoRMS for species names, and if I use common names, they’re my choice.
-The books, field guides, and identification resources listed at the bottom of the page cover the anemones shown below and many more.
+If I use common names, they’re my choice.
+Experts cover the anemones shown below and many more in the books, field guides, and identification resources listed at the bottom of the page.

 Let there be anemones!

-I think the anemones shown in the set below are Urticina grebelnyi.
-Still, I can’t claim much experience with Urticina nor much in the way of anemone identification skills, so there is some uncertainty.
+I think the anemones shown in the set below, all from protected niches on the exposed southern Oregon shore, are painteds.
+However, I can’t claim much experience with Urticina nor much in the way of anemone identification skills, so there is uncertainty.
 Either way, this good-sized anemone is a low intertidal beauty.
+Their color and pattern variation is striking.

-Anthopleura xanthogrammicagiant green anemone Giant greens have been honored with one of the best scientific names, and with their accessibility, size, and beauty, they’re a tidepool superstar.
-To see an intimate view of the oral disk, click here.
+Giant greens have been honored with one of the all-time best scientific names and with their accessibility, size, and beauty, they are tidepool superstars.

 Anthopleura elegantissima

 This anemone carries around a lot of common names, the most familiar of which, at least to me, are aggregating and pink-tipped green.
-One nice thing about them is you don’t have to wait for a super low tide to find them.
-Instead, they’re abundant on mid-intertidal rocks where it’s worth spending a few moments looking for lines of separation between adjacent aggregations.
-Anthopleura elegnatissima is featured in Aggregating Anemones Handle the Sand, and Anthopleura elegantissima Lives Up to All Its Common Names.
+They’re beauties in and out of the tidepools and you don’t have to wait for a super low tide to find them.
+Instead, they’re abundant in mid-intertidal pools and on the rocks.

 Anthopleura artemisia, moonglow anemone